WorldsDumbestCoder/pytutorials.github.io/tutorials/tutorial5.md

 else:
     print("X is equal to " + x)
 ```
-This code checks if 5 is less than 5, equal to 5, and more than 5.
+This code checks if x is less than 5, equal to 5, and more than 5.